Larry K. Monteith

-On his retirement, Monteith was succeeded as chancellor of NCSU by Marye Anne Fox.
-The Engineering Graduate Research Center on centennial campus was renamed Monteith Research Center in his honor by the NCSU Board of Trustees.
+On his retirement, Monteith was succeeded as chancellor of NC State by Marye Anne Fox.
+The Engineering Graduate Research Center on Centennial Campus was renamed Monteith Research Center in his honor by the NC State Board of Trustees.

-NCSU Libraries Special Collections Research Center currently houses Larry King Monteith's manuscript collection.
+NC State Libraries Special Collections Research Center currently houses Larry King Monteith's manuscript collection.

+Monteith died on November 2, 2023, at the age of 90.